 - Now brown the ground beef in the same pan.
 You may need to add another tablespoon of oil.
 Stir continuously until the meat is separate and crumbly.
 Break up any lump of meat with the spatula (image 2 above).

 - Add the onions and spices back to the pan, then add the prepared stock, the passata and the potatoes.
-Stir well then cover the pan, turn the heat down to low, and simmer for 40 minutes (image 3 above).
+Stir well, cover the pan, turn the heat to low, and simmer for 40 minutes (image 3 above).

 - Add the frozen peas and let them heat through (image 4 above).